5 p.m. August 2

 2 p.m.
 August 1

-Hurricane Isaias has emerged over the straits of Florida and continue to approach the the state at 12 miles per hour, the National Hurricane Center reports.
+Hurricane Isaias has emerged over the straits of Florida and continues to approach the state at 12 miles per hour, the National Hurricane Center reports.

 The Category 1 storm is now about 140 miles southeast of Fort Lauderdale, moving toward the area.
 Maximum sustained winds in the storm have gone down to about 75 miles per hour since it made landfall in islands around the Bahamas.